Bagong Alyansang Makabayan

 The Bagong Alyansang Makabayan (lit.
 'New Patriotic Alliance') or Bayan (lit.
-'Nation') is a political campaign alliance of various left-wing sectoral organizations in the Philippines that adhere to National Democratic principles.
+'Nation') is a political campaign alliance of various far-left sectoral organizations in the Philippines that adhere to National Democratic principles.
 It was founded on International Workers' Day, May 1, 1985 as part of the opposition during the Marcos dictatorship.

 Politics

 Ideology

 The principle of Bayan is National Democracy.
 It believes that: